tsaarni/echoserver/README.md

 # Echoserver

-This is a simple HTTP server that listens on incoming requests and echoes back information about the request.
+Echoserver is a simple HTTP server that listens on incoming requests and echoes back information about the request.
 It is inspired by the [echoserver](https://github.com/kubernetes-sigs/ingress-controller-conformance/tree/master/images/echoserver) from the